galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 Ansible module
 :    A piece of Python code that converts some parameters into an invocation.
 An example would be the `command` module which converts parameters like `command: ls` into a command line that is executed.
 There are pre-built modules for just about everything.

-task
+Task
 :    A call to an Ansible module that should be executed and the configuration for this module.

-role
+Role
 :    A folder containing some tasks, templates, files, and default values for variables, with a predefined directory structure.
 People share roles on ["Ansible Galaxy"](https://galaxy.ansible.com/).

-playbook
+Playbook
-:    a YAML file listing a set of tasks and/or roles that should be applied to a group of hosts.
+:    A YAML file listing a set of tasks and/or roles that should be applied to a group of hosts.

-vault
+Vault
 :    An encrypted YAML file.
 You put your secrets here and then you can use them in tasks, roles and playbooks.

 Looking at each of these briefly: